Chabana

-Chabana (茶花, literally "tea flowers") is a generic term for the arrangement of flowers put together for display at a Japanese tea ceremony, and also for the wide variety of plants conventionally considered as appropriate material for such use, as witnessed by the existence of such encyclopedic publications as the Genshoku Chabana Daijiten [All-color encyclopedia of chabana].
+is a generic term for the arrangement of flowers put together for display at a Japanese tea ceremony, and also for the wide variety of plants conventionally considered as appropriate material for such use, as witnessed by the existence of such encyclopedic publications as the Genshoku Chabana Daijiten [All-color encyclopedia of chabana].
 The method of arranging the flowers is according to the nageire, or thrown in, style of flower arranging.
 In turn, nageire is recognized as a certain stylistic category of Kadō, the Japanese "Way of Flowers".
 These all developed from ikebana, which had its origin in early Buddhist flower offerings (kuge).
 Chabana, however, refers specifically to the flower display in the room or space for chadō, and though it fundamentally is a form of ikebana, it comprises a genre unto its own.

 History

 The history of chabana follows hand-in-hand with the history of chadō, and within that historical milieu, chabana emerged in tandem with the rise of wabi-cha around the Momoyama period.
 Sen no Rikyū is considered the most influential person in the development of wabi-cha, and is also credited as the originator of the accompanying nageire mode of flower arrangement, which is characterized by freedom and spontaneity in expressing the natural beauty of the material.
 Among the statements attributed to him, the first one in the set of seven known as "Rikyū's Seven Precepts" (Rikyū shichisoku) concerns chabana.
 It goes, "The flowers [Chabana] should be such as they are in the moor."
 In the history of ikebana, the nageire style was added to the more stylized rikka arrangement around the end of the 1600s, as influenced by chabana.
-This new style had fewer rules and appealed to those who were searching for a more simple and natural look.
-Early tea masters used the nageire style until it further divided into the seika, pure chabana, and tea flower styles.
-The chabana style, with no formal written rules, became the standard style of arrangement for chanoyu.
+The term "chabana" was first used in 1765 during the Meiwa period.
+It is believed to first appeared in The Tale of Genji.

 Usage

-The chabana is among the main focuses of attention for the guests at a tea gathering, being displayed in the tokonoma or other such area set aside for displaying the key thematic elements for the gathering.
-The main thematic element would be the kakemono, usually a hanging scroll featuring a Zen phrase or similar words written in brush and ink.
-Usually, the chabana will share the tokonoma space with the kakemono, but depending on the circumstances the kakemono might be up in the tokonoma when the guests first enter the room, and the chabana displayed later, at the main portion of the gathering following the intermission when the guests go out once.
-In either case, when the guests enter/reenter the room, they first take note of the item or items displayed in the tokonoma, which set the tone for the gathering.
+Chabana can have a variety of uses depending on the styles of a certain tea ceremonies.
+In some cases, kakemono and flowers will be placed together or separately from tokonoma, and a pot of Japanese sweet flag was placed on the pot.
+Other than Japanese sweet flag, cammellia, plum blossoms, chrysanthemums, and daffodils is commonly used.
+There are some flowers that are prohibited, such as "western flowers".
+According to Southern Record, flowers of plants such as wintersweets and mountain mugwort, alongside strong fragrant flowers, and flowers from plants with thorns are generally prohibited.